The flowers in a wedding bouquet are as symbolic as they are beautiful.

 Throughout history, brides have also chosen flowers based on the flowers’ traditional meanings, and though most brides don’t really consider this anymore, it can be a fun way to add deeper meaning and symbolism to your wedding.

 One recent high-profile example of a bride who has chosen to follow this age-old tradition of choosing flowers based on their symbolism is Kate Middleton.
 She chose a bridal bouquet of hyacinth (meaning constancy of love or playful), lily-of-the-valley (meaning trustworthy), Sweet William (meaning gallantry and obviously a nod to her groom), ivy (meaning friendship, affection, fidelity) and myrtle from Queen Victoria’s 170-year-old garden.
 Myrtle is an emblem of love and marriage.

-It’s not just historic symbolism that gives away something about yourself but also the colours.
+It’s not just historic symbolism that gives away something about yourself but also the colors.
 For example, red equates to passion and beauty; think roses, anemones or amaryllis.
-Orange flowers lend themselves to happiness, eagerness and energy, and they also suggest confidence in creating a life with your future husband.
-Birds of paradise, ranunculus, gerber daises and tulips are all great choices also.
+Orange flowers lend themselves to happiness, eagerness, and energy, and they also suggest confidence in creating a life with your future husband.
+Birds of paradise, ranunculus, gerbera daisies and tulips are all great choices also.

 If it’s a cheerful option you’re going for then yellow signifies joy and friendship.
 Good examples being; daffodils, sunflowers, freesias, and tulips.
 Green carries a sense of harmony, balance, and positive energy, whilst hellebores, roses, and green cymbidium all lend serenity.